 Though some of the core needs of parents- strong academics, character building, and a nurturing environment — are universal, you might be surprised as to how they define these aspects at your school.

 These changes mean it is critical to talk to your parents and understand their needs.
 You must understand what is important to them and if you are delivering against their needs.
+By doing this, you are guaranteed to improve your school enrollment.

 At the end of the day, ask yourself if you providing your parents with enough cup holders?